Making a list of the top 10 best condenser microphones under $200 is really hard work.

 It has the higher most sensitivity in all the mics listed here.
 With the 34.9 mV/Pa sensitivity, you can record all the sonic details from your sound source.

-It has the dynamic range of 119.6 dB so you can record the quietest frequency as well as the high SPL sounds.
+It has a dynamic range of 119.6 dB so you can record the quietest frequency as well as the high SPL sounds.
 It has a maximum SPL of 136 dB helps us to capture high SPL instruments without hassle.

 The Pressure Gradient diaphragm shape is helpful to capture high SPL sound.